-- Skipping classes, getting into trouble (fighting, suspensions, arrests, placed on probation, etc.) can also be signs of substance abuse, particularly if your child has never been in trouble before.
+- Getting into trouble (fighting, suspensions, arrests, placed on probation, etc.) can also be signs of substance abuse, particularly if your child has never been in trouble before.

 One of the common reasons that teens turn to drugs can be peer pressure and the desire to fit in.
 Get to know your child’s friends and the kinds of things they enjoy doing, and keep an eye out for:

 - A loss of interest in hobbies or activities that he or she once enjoyed

 - Changes in friends or peer groups

 Consider how your teenager acts at home.
 Additional signs that he may be getting into drugs include: